-Mago and Magoism, being written out of patriarchal histories and religions of East Asia, caused humanity devoid of the Story of the Female Origin, a mytho-historical blueprint of the cosmic beginning and its subsequent gynocentric civilizations.
+Restoring Mago and Magoism, being written out of patriarchal histories and religions of East Asia, brings back the Story of the Female Origin, a mytho-historical blueprint of the cosmic beginning and its subsequent gynocentric civilizations.

 “As People of Mago, I have no country.
 As People of Mago, I want no country.
 My Country is the Whole World.”